What we do

 This facility is funded by NCI P30CA16056.
-Publications should cite the Core grant in the acknowledgment section, if publications use data generated by the Core facility.
-Two copies of the publication acknowledging the Core grant should also be submitted to the facility at Elm & Carlton Streets, Buffalo, NY 14263.
+Publications should cite the core grant in the acknowledgment section, if publications use data generated by the Core facility.
+Two copies of the publication acknowledging the core grant should also be submitted to the facility at Elm and Carlton Streets, Buffalo, NY 14263.

 Investigational Drug Service (IDS) provides clinical and operational pharmacy related services for investigators at Roswell Park Comprehensive Cancer Center.
 IDS staff provide expertise in study preparation, pharmacokinetics, drug interactions, dosing and drug compounding.

 - Adjei AA, Dy GK, et al. A phase 1 study of the PI3K/mTOR inhibitor PQR309 evaluating safety, pharmacokinetics (PK) and pharmacodynamics (PD) in patients (pts) with advanced solid tumors.
 J Clin Oncol 2016; 34(15)_suppl (May 2016) 2560-2560.